zachinjapan/my-gatsby-blog/content/blog/How I Respond to Application Rejections/index.md

 I enjoyed learning about (company)

 I know that I am not in a position to ask for favors.
-Still, if you have a moment to spare, I would love any additional feedback about areas in my application that I could improve in order to increase my chances of becoming a (job title)
+Still, if you have a moment to spare, I would love any additional feedback about areas in my application that I could improve to increase my chances of becoming a (job title)

 Please do not feel obligated to answer this question, but if there was something you noticed, it would help me in my job search, and I would be so grateful.